mesonbuild/meson/docs/markdown/Project-templates.md

 The generator has many different projects and settings.
 They can all be listed by invoking the command `meson test --help`.

+This feature is available since Meson version 0.45.0.